 Identification of many students with SEN occurs prior to their arrival at Rooks Heath.
-As part of the transition of students from Year 6 to Year 7, Directors of Learning along with learning support staff, visit the middle schools.
+As part of the transition of students from Year 6 to Year 7, Heads of Year along with learning support staff, visit the middle schools.
 The needs of students on the SEN register are discussed throughout Year 6.
-The department has an identified LSA who manages the transition of students, under the guidance of the SENCo and the Director of Learning for the year group.
-The transition of students to Rooks Heath involves a visit to the college by all students, plus extra visits for those with SEN. The SENCo, the LSA in charge of transition and the Director of Learning for the incoming Year 7 cohort, liaise closely with form teachers and learning support staff to identify the needs of incoming students and make arrangements for their provision.
+The department has an identified LSA who manages the transition of students, under the guidance of the SENCo and the Head of Year for the year group.
+The transition of students to Rooks Heath involves a visit to the school by all students, plus extra visits for those with SEN. The SENCo, Transition Coordinator and the Head of Year for the incoming Year 7 cohort, liaise closely with form teachers and learning support staff to identify the needs of incoming students and plan for their provision.

-In-College Identification:
+In-School Identification: